hash-bang/Shoelace/README.md

 TODO list & ideas
 =================
-* Confirm buttons (possibly <a data-confirm="Are you sure"...>) will popup a small tooltip with Yes/No buttons when clicking a link - useful for delete buttons and other things that require two-factor checks
+* Confirm buttons (possibly `<a href="/somewhere" data-confirm="Are you sure">`) will popup a small tooltip with Yes/No buttons when clicking a link - useful for delete buttons and other things that require two-factor checks
-* Auto focus first elements in modal dialog boxes (possibly <input data-focus="1">)
+* Auto focus first elements in modal dialog boxes (possibly `<input data-focus="1">`)